kormax/osaifu-keitai-google-pixel/README.md

 - Japanese UI of google wallet is better than global one.
 Displaying payment cards vertically instead of in a horizontal carousel is not only more space-efficient, but also better in terms of UX as opening a credit card "tile" to pay with a particular card requires more intention from the end user, thus preventing payment with a wrong card due to accidental horizontal swipe.

 - During the tests i've found out that CarKey applet does not work on rooted system as it requires hardware-backed SafetyNet attestation before configuration, which cannot be achieved with root.
-It signals the end of time for SafetyNet bypass, as in the near future more devs will start mandating the harware-based check in their apps, thus making root-based bypass irreversibly unusable.
+It signals the end of time for SafetyNet bypass, as in the near future more devs will start mandating the hardware-based check in their apps, thus making root-based bypass irreversibly unusable.

 # Notes